Compare Velocity Frequent Flyer credit cards to earn more points as you spend and redeem your dream rewards sooner.

 - Bonus points.
 You might also be able to earn bonus points, say when you're spending in a foreign currency overseas, making a purchase with Virgin Australia or spending with a partner.
 So make sure you know the different ways you can pick up extra points for everyday costs.

 - Annual fee.
 The value you get from the points you earn each year is offset by the annual fee you pay.
-Some cards may halve or waive the annual fee in the first year, but it's important to consider the standard annual fee to determine if the value of the rewards will outweigh it.
+Some cards may halve or waive the annual fee in the first year, but it's important to consider the standard annual fee to determine if the value of the rewards will outweigh it in the long-run.

 - Interest-free days.
 Most credit cards offer up to a certain number of days interest-free if you pay off your balance in full by the due date on your statement.
 This feature can help keep credit card costs to a minimum, but only if you fully repay the account each month.

 - Complimentary travel insurance.
 If you have an overseas trip coming up, a credit card with complimentary travel insurance can help you save on costs.
 This perk is available on some Velocity credit cards, particularly more premium platinum options.
 The insurance usually covers you and your family for any medical expenses for illness and injury, lost or stolen luggage, legal liability and more.
 However, there are eligibility requirements, limits and exceptions involved, so make sure to read the terms and conditions before you apply.

 - Exclusive flight offers.
 Some Velocity reward credit cards offer a complimentary domestic flight or flight voucher each year you have the card and meet the eligibility requirements.
 For example, the American Express Velocity Platinum offers a complimentary return domestic flight every year after your first card spend for that year.
 Similarly, the Virgin Flyer and High Flyer both offer a $129 Virgin Australia gift voucher every year when you make a retail purchase in the 2 months prior to requesting your voucher.